 10. Unhealthy physical behavior – which shouldn’t be part of a love relationship!
 This is an obvious relationship problem that should lead to an immediate break up!
 Physical, intimate, and emotional abuse are attempts to gain total control over a partner.
 Though relationships like this should end immediately, couples stay together stay for various reasons.

 Has your relationship failed?
-Read You’re Scared to Be Alone, But Know You Need to End Your Relationship.
+Read How to End a Relationship.

 How are you?
 All comments welcome!